fehlhabers/teashaped.dev/content/blog/custom-keyboards/post.md

 ### Split keyboards
 I had previously dismissed split keyboards since it didn't work well with how I type(d), but since part of the journey was to learn touch-typing properly it was back on the table.

 These come in a large variety, but I was aiming at one with low profile, small form factor and an aggressive column-stagger.
 Column-stagger means that the keys are staggered in columns so that every finger can get their keys at a distance better suited for the length of the finger.
 An improvement to the ortholinear placement, really.

+The split setup made it possible for all keys I needed to placed in a way which made them easy to reach, so this was the obvious path for me.

 I didn't really bother with the bigger form factor, since it was one of my drivers to be able to use a keyboard with few keys.

+# Keyboards and open source
+Now that I had an idea on what to look further into, it was time to narrow down the options.

+I quickly found out that there are a bunch of open source projects out there with designs - just like with any other software!
+My interest soon started to move towards keyboards such as [Corne](